Skip to content

 df_user_email Operator user email

-{Other Fields} Other fields based on specific audit data requirements
+{Other fields} Other fields according to specific audit data requirements

-• When df_source = user, the following additional fields exist:
+• When df_source = user, additional fields exist:

 Field Description